rhinoswirl/webostv-research/ops/prisoner-ssh.md

 # SSH

-## Accessing SSH without full webOS SDK (prisioner)
+## Accessing SSH without full webOS SDK (prisoner)

 > **Warning:** If you are already rooted, installing the Devmode app may replace the contents of your `start-devmode.sh`.

-> If you are already rooted, you can just add your ssh public key to the list of authorized keys of the prisioner user.
+> If you are already rooted, you can just add your ssh public key to the list of authorized keys of the prisoner user.

-If you want to connect to the TV via SSH as the `prisioner` user (for devmode) using the official Devmode app and without installing the full SDK, follow the following steps:
+If you want to connect to the TV via SSH as the `prisoner` user (for devmode) using the official Devmode app and without installing the full SDK, follow the following steps:

 **On the TV:**
 1. Install the Devmode app in your TV